New limits on sulfur emissions

 - Install engines running on natural gas

-The relatively low price on fuel oil makes it attractive to install an exhaust gas scrubber, and for many shipbuilders, a hybrid scrubber system is likely to be the preferred solution to remove SOx due to its ability to switch between open or closed loop operations depending on the emission requirements at the specific location of the vessel.
+The relatively low price on HFO makes it attractive to install an exhaust gas scrubber, and for many shipbuilders, a hybrid scrubber system is likely to be the preferred solution to remove SOx due to its ability to switch between open or closed loop operations depending on the emission requirements at the specific location of the vessel.

-When running in closed loop mode, the recirculated scrubber water accumulates particles and sulfur that must be removed.
+When running the scrubber in closed loop mode, the recirculated scrubber water accumulates particles and sulfur that must be removed.
 The particles are separated in a hydro cyclone, whereas the sulfur is neutralized by adding an alkaline such as sodium hydroxide via a dosing system.

 When to use stainless steel to protect the system